scipy-conference/scipy-conference/mailings/plotting_context_announcement.rst

 plots to be judged by a panel.
 The winning entries will be announced and displayed at the conference.

+NumFOCUS is graciously sponsoring cash prizes for the winners in the following amounts:

+* 1st prize: $500
+* 2nd prize: $200
+* 3rd prize: $100

 Instructions
 ------------